vinc/vinc.cc/src/pages.html.md

 # List of topics

-This [personal website](/about) contains a collection of essays, notes, and links about a variety of topics organized as follow:
+This [personal website](/about) contains a collection of essays, notes, and links about a variety of topics randomly organized as follow:

 - [Now](/now)
 - [Uses](/uses)